chuanconggao/extratools/docs/functions/printtools.md

 Prints the alignment between sequences `seq`. `default=None` is used for labelling missing value from each sequences.

-- If unknown, `seqtools.align` can compute the alignment between two sequences.

 - `separator` can be specified to separate every two values.

 - If sequences have different lengths, the extra trailing items are also printed as not matching.

+!!! tip
+    `seqtools.align` can compute the alignment between two sequences.

 ``` python
 print(alignment2str(